ELMERIKH/Keres/readme.md

 also it makes a bat and vbs file for persistent startup using reg.exe

-you can add -Ps (optional) to generate only a .ps1
+you can add -Ps (optional) to generate only a .ps1 file

 DISCLAIMER :